Dr. Knisley Bridge in Bedford County (PA-05-16)

 Membership includes the Society's publications.
 Our magazine, WOODEN COVERED SPANS, is issued twice a year and our newsletter, PENNSYLVANIA CROSSINGS, is issued three times a year.
 Publications are not available without membership.
 Our membership year runs from October 1 to September 30.
 Annual dues are $15.00 for an individual, $20.00 for a couple at the same address and $20.00 for a business or corporate membership.
 A paid life membership is available for $250.00.
 Life membership for a couple at the same address is $300.00 and $125 for any additional family members.

 Each year the Theodore Burr Covered Bridge Society of Pennsylvania, Inc., plans a Covered Bridge Safari.
 A covered bridge safari is when a group of covered bridge enthusiasts caravan to covered bridges in a particular county or geographic area.
-The 2017 Safari will be in Bedford and Somerset counties, PA on June 3-5.
-We will visit all but a few of the bridges in the two counties.
+The 2018 Safari will be in Preble and Greene counties Ohio on June 9-10.
+We will visit all 14 bridges in these two counties.